espressoAndCode/good_driver_docs/eBay-API-Usage-Documentation.md

              )
 ```

-Here is a sample return object for a call to the Finding API
+Here is a sample return object for one item from that call:

 ```
  res: {